empoche/app-catalog/README.md

 Item description:

 > The windowClasses ([]) property contains the executable names.
 As they are not always
-> unique (e.g. shellexperiencehost.exe is used for a lot of windows 10 applications)
+> unique (e.g. shellexperiencehost.exe is used for a lot of Windows 10 applications)
 > for some applications windowNames are needed.

 ## Contributing